tcet-opensource/tcet-linux-pkgbuild/README.md

 ## Usage

-These PKGBUILD files are used to generate ***.zst*** files which can be uploaded to our [package repository](https://github.com/tcet-opensource/tcet-linux-repo) which make the updated version of the package available to all TCET Linux users.
+These PKGBUILD files are used to generate ***.zst*** files which can be uploaded to our [package repository](https://github.com/tcet-opensource/tcet-linux-repo) which makes the updated version of the package available to all TCET Linux users.

 ## Instructions to create a package: